PipeWire/wireplumber/docs/daemon/configuration.md

 The `[match-node]` table contains properties that match a pipewire node that exists on the graph.
 Possible fields of this table are:

-* `priority`

-  Specifies the order in which the `.endpoint` files are being searched for a match with a node.
-If a node matches the description of more than one `.endpoint` file, the one with the highest priority wins.

-  The type of this field is unsigned integer.
-Bigger numbers mean higher priority.

 * `properties`